Daniel S. Milo: Experimental History

 Betraying reality in order to reveal it is at the basis of the experimental method.
 Milo wrote a manifesto, "Pour une histoire expérimentale ou La gaie science" (Toward an Experimental History or The Gay Science) that was translated into German (twice), English, and Russian.
 Following Claude Bernard's Introduction to the Study of Experimental Medicine (1865), Milo enumerated several archetypal experimental methods: graft, ablation, injection, transfer, change of scale, and collage.
 He gathered a group of historians willing to play with the past.
 The results were published in Alter histoire: Essais d'histoire expérimentale (Alter History: Essays in Experimental History, 1991).
 Alter Histoire provoked bitter controversy but ended reaching the status of a classic: "this was the most radical and also the most interesting plan for renovating history in France in the 1990s.
 What is more, the plan was carried out."

 Experimental Philosophy

 Most questions about human affairs are not testable because of the constraints on human subject research.
 So Milo sought willing subjects in literature.
-In the 1990s, he studied in Héros & Cobayes (Heros & Guinea Pigs, 1997), fictional situations as laboratories and fictional personae as guinea pigs.
+In the 1990s, he studied in Héros & Cobayes (Heroes & Guinea Pigs, 1997), fictional situations as laboratories and fictional personae as guinea pigs.
 Milo read the story of the Garden of Eden as a laboratory in cognitive science.
 God puts Adam in front of two trees: the tree of life and the tree of knowledge.
 Strangely, He forbids Adam from eating from the latter but says nothing about the former.
 As a result, the guinea pig is obsessed by the prohibited fruit and is indifferent to that which was permitted.